2025-2026 registration closed. New season schedule/registration coming this spring!

-Studio of MoveMINT is beyond thrilled to offer amazing master classes this summer.
-Every Thursday, we will be hosting guest faculty and choreographers in for our intermediate to advanced dancers (including adults!).
+Studio of MoveMINT is beyond thrilled to offer amazing guest artist classes this summer.
+On select Tuesdays and every Thursday in our summer series, we will be hosting guest artists for our intermediate to advanced dancers (including adults).

 These classes are also open to anyone!
 Don't currently attend Studio of MoveMINT but would like to drop in for one of these classes?
 You can!